HOW TO APPLY FOR THE J.D. PROGRAM

 Submit a typed personal statement to indicate your purpose in taking specific law courses and add anything you wish to say about yourself and your abilities, interests or personal history.
 The personal statement should be no more than two typed, double-spaced pages.

-3. Official Law Transcript
+3. Official Law School Transcript

 An official transcript from your law school must be mailed directly to the Georgia State Law admissions office.
 This transcript must confirm receipt of your law degree.
 Transcripts that are photocopied, emailed or faxed will not be accepted.